WeblateOrg/weblate/docs/admin/continuous.rst

 is generated using :program:`xgettext`) and then further process merges it into actual translations (the gettext PO files are updated using :program:`msgmerge`).
-You can perform the second step within Weblate and it will make sure that all pending changes are included prior to this operation.
+You can perform the second step within Weblate and it will ensure that all pending changes are included prior to this operation.

 The second approach can be achieved by using :ref:`api` to force Weblate to push all pending changes and lock the translation while you are doing changes